 I think that’s especially true for kids but also for teens and adults.
 And definitely for families doing calls with various generations of people.

-These video scavenger hunt cards are a fun way to get over the stress of figuring out what to say or do on a call.
+These video scavenger hunt cards are a fun way to get over the stress of figuring out what to say or do on a call, it’s the perfect indoor scavenger hunt!, it’s the perfect indoor scavenger hunt!.
 Just pick one of the cards for each call, and you’re golden!

 Just know that these are not an actual scavenger hunt – they’re more like guided show and tell discussion cards.
 If an actual scavenger hunt is what you’re looking for, this virtual scavenger hunt is a blast!